Melvin Gordon III Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Matchup vs. Las Vegas

-- In his two career matchups against the Raiders, Gordon averaged 69.5 rushing yards per game, 69.5 more yards than his over/under in Sunday's game.
+- Gordon's 69.5 rushing yards per game over his two career matchups against the Raiders are 69.5 more yards than his over/under in Sunday's game.

-- In one of two games versus the Raiders Gordon has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Gordon, in two matchups against the Raiders, has run for a TD once, but not more than one in a single contest.

 - Note: Gordon's stats vs. Raiders date back to 2016.

-- The Raiders have the NFL's 25th-ranked defense against the run, surrendering 134.4 yards per game.
+- Gordon will go up against a Raiders squad that allows 134.4 rushing yards per game and is the NFL's 25th-ranked rush defense.

-- The Raiders have conceded seven rushing touchdowns, 27th in the NFL.
+- The Raiders have allowed seven rushing touchdowns, 27th in the league.

 Recent Performances

-- In last week's matchup with the Steelers, Gordon rushed for 34 yards on nine carries.
+- Last week against the Steelers, Gordon picked up 34 yards on nine carries.

-- In his last three games, Gordon has rushed for 150 yards (50.0 per game) on 36 carries with one touchdown.
+- Gordon has 150 yards on 36 carries (50.0 ypg) with one rushing touchdown over his last three outings.

 Gordon's Denver Teammates